fish546-2018/Cribari-eDNA/README.md

  - [x] 3.
 Convert FASTQ to FASTA
  - [x] 4.
 Remove tags with cutadapt
  - [x] 5.
 Demultiplex sequences
  - [X] 6.
+Remove primers
+ - [X] 7.
 Consolidate identical sequences with vsearch
- - [X] 7.
+ - [X] 8.
 Remove singletons with vsearch
- - [X] 8.
+ - [X] 9.
 Cluster sequences into OTUs using swarm
- - [ ] 9.
+ - [ ] 10.
 Remove sequences containing homopolymers (BSD Unix: grep; awk)
- - [ ] 10.
+ - [ ] 11.
 BLAST clusters using blastn

 #### Goals for weeks 4/5
-My goal is to complete at least steps 1-4 in the next few weeks.
+My goal is to complete at least steps 1-5 in the next few weeks.
 This will mean that the data contained in the FASTQ files with be cleaned, tag sequences will be removed, and I will be left with 16 demultiplexed sequences in FASTA format.

 #### Update: Progress as of Week 5
-At the end of week 5 I have completed 8 of 10 steps for one of the demultiplexed files.
+At the end of week 5 I have completed 9 of 11 steps for one of the demultiplexed files.
 Because there are 16 files to be analyzed, the easiest way to run through the steps is to create a for loop that will run all of the commands on all of the files.
 As I try to figure out how to do this, I have continued through the steps using just one of the files in order to gain understanding of how to work with the data.
 As of right now, I have a text file that contains all of the clustered sequences for one of the demultiplexed files.
 The next step is to remove the homopolymers and run it through blast.

 #### Goals for week 10
 I must first complete the pipeline by removing homopolymers and running the sequences through blast for the first demultiplexed file.
 By week 10, my goal is to complete all of these steps for the remaining 15 demultiplexed files.
 I plan to create a for loop in order to do this more easily, however will do it the long way if necessary.
 As of right now, I am ignoring all reverse complement sequences, however if time permits, I plan to go back into the pipeline and analyze those as well.